 To minimize the disclosure of potentially sensitive information, we report normalized quantities for each system and aggregate IDS and VA data by service type (the coarsest granularity described in Section 6).
 We aggregate network services to nine service types.
-Table II in the Appendix describes the nine categories.
-To map each TCP port to a service type category as previously described, we extended the Common Ports table provided by Microsoft7.
-Table X reports the distribution of the unique services running on systems in the organization (a system may run more than one service).
+Table 14 in the Appendix describes the nine categories.
+To map each TCP port to a service type category as previously described, we extended the Common Ports table provided by Microsoft5.
+Table 10 reports the distribution of the unique services running on systems in the organization (a system may run more than one service).
 At a first approximation we map one IP address to one (either physical of virtual) system.
+The organization's infrastructure has roughly the same number of CHAT, HTTP, IN-FRASTR, and REMCTRL services.
+SHARE, MAIL, SQL, services are the second

-7Port Assignments for Commonly-Used Services https: //msdn.microsoft.com/en-us/library/cc959833.aspx, last visited June 2017
+5Port Assignments for Commonly-Used Services https://msdn.microsoft.com/en-us/library/cc959833.aspx, last visited June 2017